saidabdul80/INIGMap/README.md

 });
 ```

-> state in config is the number of the state on the map, all state has number. state is required to use a config.
+> The state in the configuration is the map's state number.
+Every state has a number.
+A state is required in order to use a configuration.
-> the pins_config add extra layer on a state.
-However state is the only required value on any config
+> The pins config function adds an extra layer to a state.
+The only required value in any configuration is state.

 ### States number
 - >  1.Abia